jordansissel/sysadvent/2011/11/article.md

 free as in beer and free as in Richard Stallman.
 Google quickly told us we should look at [rsnapshot](http://rsnapshot.org/).

-### Hot Swap
+## Hot Swap

-This small site did not have a lot of technical expertise, other than my friend who served as a part-time sysadmin.
+This small site did not have a lot of technical expertise other than my friend who served as a part-time sysadmin.
 We needed to find a solution that was as simple and bulletproof as possible, particularly for swapping out the external drives.
 This meant hot swap and a